 Alternatively, winners could experience a net increase in both population size and geographical distribution with more individuals spread across more geography.
 Winners could also experience a northern shift of their entire geographical distribution with no change in population size.
 In Europe, changes in range distributions have been observed in 35 species of non-migratory butterfly species.
 Of these butterflies, 63% were observed to have a distribution shift northward and 3% were observed to have a distribution shift southward (Parmesan et al. 1999).
 As favorable thermal conditions for winning insects shift farther north and warmer days increase in frequency and duration, the spatial distribution of winning insects could track those favorable temperatures.
 Other winners could have a wider thermal breadth and tolerate warmer temperatures.
 Winners, whose thermal environment is currently below their thermal optimum, could experience increased performance as temperatures increase towards their thermal optimum.
 In a review of the effects of thermal conditions on population fitness (with fitness defined as the intrinsic population growth of r-strategy insects), Deutsch et al. (2008) tracked and compared population size between 38 representative insect species from temperate and tropical latitudes.
 For those representative species across temperate latitudes, the thermal breadth of these insects tended to be wider and the thermal conditions experienced in these locations, on average, tended to be further away from their critical thermal maximum compared to the representative taxa from tropical latitudes (Deutsch et al. 2008).
 In the tropics, environmental temperatures vary little relative to temperatures in temperate regions and insects in tropical regions experience temperatures that tend to be closer to their optimum temperature relative to temperate insects whose environment tends to be cooler than optimum.
-This work suggests that tropical insects already live near their thermal limits and thus could quickly become losers as climate warms.
+This suggests that tropical insects already live near their thermal limits and thus could quickly become losers as climate warms.

 Photoperiod, like temperature, is an important environmental cue that insects use to make life history decisions.
 While warming northern latitudes do offer winning insects the opportunity to shift their population distributions.
 Those insects that experience distribution shifts will be exposed to environmental cues, like photoperiod, that are intrinsic to these northern latitudes.
 Failure to adjust to the photoperiods of these warmer northern latitudes could negatively impact the timing of life history events for those shifted populations, turning winners into losers.